 Far Hills, NJ (Sports Network) - The United States Golf Association named the

-first five members of the Walker Cup team on Wednesday.
+remaining five members of the Walker Cup team on Sunday.

-The five members are Max Homa, Michael Kim, Patrick Rodgers, Justin Thomas and
+They join previously named members Max Homa, Michael Kim, Patrick Rodgers,

 This year's Walker Cup will take place September 7-8 at the National Golf